thomas-lehmann-private/bitburner-scripts/README.md

  - It does copy all .js files from 'home' to all purchased servers.
  - It is assumed that you run the script on 'home'.

+ ## xget-scripts.js

+The script can be used with `run xget-script.js`.

+ - it does download all scripts to the home server
+ - details are printed to the terminal